melt-ui/melt-ui/src/docs/content/builders/link-preview.md

 ⚠️ The Link Preview is only intended to be used with a mouse or other pointing device.
 It doesn't respond to touch events, and the preview content cannot be accessed via the keyboard.
 On touch devices, the link will be followed immediately.
+As it is not accessible to all users, the preview should not contain vital information.

 </Callout>